cephei8/greener/docs/content/index.md

 # Greener
 Greener is a platform for storing and viewing test results.
-It is easy to configure and self-host, integrates with you favorite test framework (see [Plugins](plugins.md)) and supports a simple query language to let you access the data you need.
+It is easy to configure and self-host, integrates with your favorite test framework (see [Plugins](plugins.md)) and supports a simple query language to let you access the data you need.

 ![Greener UI](assets/greener_ui.png)